pingcap/docs-dm/en/feature-online-ddl.md

 shard-mode: "pessimistic"       # You need to configure this if it is a shard merge task.
 The "pessimistic" mode is used by default.
 After understanding the principles and restrictions of the "optimistic" mode, you can set it to the "optimistic" mode.
 meta-schema: "dm_meta"          # The downstream database that stores the `meta` information.
 online-ddl: true                # Currently supports automatic processing of "gh-ost" and "pt".
-online-ddl-scheme: "gh-ost"     # Online-ddl-scheme will be deprecated in the future, it is recommended to use online-ddl.
+online-ddl-scheme: "gh-ost"     # `online-ddl-scheme` will be deprecated in the future, so it is recommended to use `online-ddl`.
 target-database:                # Configuration of the downstream database instance.
   host: "192.168.0.1"
   port: 4000